nlf/riakpbc/README.md

 None

 **Response**:
-If buckets exist an object with the property `buckets` which will be an array of bucket names as strings.
+If buckets exist, an object with the property `buckets` which will be an array of bucket names as strings.

-If no buckets exist the empty object `{}`.
+If no buckets exist, the empty object `{}`.

 **Example**:
 ```javascript